golang/go/src/cmd/compile/README.md

 phases we are going to list here.
 A third term, "middle-end", often refers to much of the work that happens in the second phase.

-Note that the `go/*` family of packages, such as `go/parser` and `go/types`, have no relation to the compiler.
+Note that the `go/*` family of packages, such as `go/parser` and `go/types`, are mostly unused by the compiler.
 Since the compiler was initially written in C, the `go/*` packages were developed to enable writing tools working with Go code, such as `gofmt` and `vet`.
+However, over time the compiler's internal APIs have slowly evolved to be more familiar to users of the `go/*` packages.

 It should be clarified that the name "gc" stands for "Go compiler", and has little to do with uppercase "GC", which stands for garbage collection.